pronamic/action-wordpress-org-plugin-deploy/README.md

 ## Usage

+This GitHub action can be used to automatically deploy a WordPress plugin to the WordPress.org plugin directory whenever a new release is released via GitHub releases.
+It is important that the GitHub release contains a distribution archive asset with a filename of the `{name}.{version}.zip` format.
+The [WP-CLI command `wp dist-archive`](https://developer.wordpress.org/cli/commands/dist-archive/) can be used to create a distribution archive with this filename format.

 ### Actions secrets and variables

 For the WordPress.org login details it can be useful to create a variable and secret at organization level.
 For example, for the organization Pronamic, the following variables can be used: